aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 We recommend to use [RStudio](https://posit.co/products/open-source/rstudio) to run the file `visualizator.Rmd`.
 The only lines that need to be modified are the following:

 ```
+setwd("YOUR WORK DIRECTORY") # here you need to add your working dir
 predictionH5 <- "PATH_TO_crnaDDG.xlsx"
 predictionH5crna <- "PATH_TO_vrnaDDG.xlsx"
 ```